ataquette/COVID-19-vaccine-and-menstrual-side-effects-in-the-UK/README.md

 The paper is hosted on the open science framework https://osf.io/pqxy2/

 # Instructions
 First double click on the project icon.
-You can then run any script (quantitative analysis, text analysis or Lasso analysis)
+You can then run any script

-The folder contains 3 datasets
+The data folder contains 4 datasets

+- Objective 1: The original dataset of vaccinated individuals

+- Objective 1: A list containing 5 imputed datasets

-- The original dataset of vaccinated individuals
+- Objective 2: The original dataset of vaccinated and unvaccinated individuals

-- A list containing 5 imputed datasets
+- Objective 2: A list containing 5 imputed datasets

-- A dataset containing the text entered by participants selection the option "Other" when asking about any menstrual changes post-COVID-19 vaccination.
+Note that for Objective 3, the data are not provided because they contain text.
+The data can be shared  at reasonable request.

-The folder contains 4 scripts
+Each objective folder contains the scripts relevant for that objective

 - The Flow chart

 - Quantitative analysis

-- Text analysis

-- LASSO analysis

 As you run each script, figures and tables will be created and put in your folder.